Research Focus Boxes (RFBs)

 STEP 4: Write your report

 Text format.
 The "Research Focus Boxes" in the Pechenik text are the best models for the text style and content of your own RFB.
-Note how they efficiently accomplish your goals--by including only information relevant to addressing the research questions--in about the same space as your assignment.
+They efficiently accomplish your goals--by including only information relevant to addressing the research questions--in about the same space as your assignment.

-Get help.
+Get help!
 Use the campus Writing Center (this could be your last chance in life to get free help with your writing).
 You can ask for help with everything from organizing ideas to gaining feedback on your writing before you hand in your work.
-Find the web page at <http://www.cofc.edu/~csl>, call 953-5635 for an appointment, or just stop by the center in Addlestone Library.
+View Writing Lab information at <http://csl.cofc.edu/labs/writing-lab/>, call 953-5635 for an appointment, or just stop by the center in Addlestone Library.
 Contact me, of course, if you need help or have any questions.

 Honor pledge.
 Submission of your report must be with an understanding of requirements of the CofC honor code.
 Note that (1) you may not receive help from others in writing the report, (2) the report must be work done originally for this class--it should not contain writing or research you or anyone else has done in other contexts, and (3) it should be free of plagiarism (see next section).

-A word of advice.
-If I detect language or sentence structure that deviates from the style in other parts of your report and sounds like professional writing, I am forced to return to the original source or other sources on the topic for comparison with your report, sentence by sentence.
-This turns into a tremendous waste of my time and I get very grumpy!
+Two words of advice.
+(1) When you read sources, take notes in your own words that reflect your understanding of what you read.
+When you write your report, keep sources away from view.
+These steps will keep you from writing that resembles your sources.
+(2) If I detect language or sentence structure that sounds like professional writing, I am forced to return to the original source and related sources to compare with your report, sentence by sentence.
+This process turns into a tremendous waste of my time and makes me very grumpy.

 Your general mantra to avoid plagiarism: